oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

         `$ export LB_PORT=$(kubectl -n traefik get service traefik-operator -o jsonpath='{.spec.ports[?(@.name=="web")].nodePort}')`

-   If you have an [FMW Infrastructure]({{< relref "/managing-fmw-domains.md" >}}) type domain, then you can also access the Fusion Middleware Control (Enterprise Manager) Console using the following URL:
+   If you have an [FMW Infrastructure]({{< relref "/managing-fmw-domains.md" >}}) type domain, then you can add an ingress path routing rule for PathPrefix `/em` and access the Fusion Middleware Control (Enterprise Manager) Console using the following URL:

    ```
    http://${HOSTNAME}:${LB_PORT}/em